arucard21/SimplyRESTful-Framework/SimplyRESTful/README.md

 ```

 ### Deploy your API
+If you registered the `UriCustomizer` class, you will need to provide `SIMPLYRESTFUL_URI_HTTP_HEADER` as environment variable with the HTTP header name containing the original URL as its value, e.g. `SIMPLYRESTFUL_URI_HTTP_HEADER=xoriginalurl` with the `xoriginalurl` HTTP header containing the absolute URL used by the client.

 Deploy and run your SimplyRESTful API as you would any other JAX-RS API, e.g. [start your Jetty server](https://www.eclipse.org/jetty/documentation/current/startup.html) or [run your Spring Boot application](https://docs.spring.io/spring-boot/docs/current/reference/html/using-spring-boot.html#using-boot-running-your-application).

+The SimplyRESTful framework will ensure that there is a service document at the root of your deployed API as the main entry point to your API.
+This service document provides discoverable documentation, i.e. a link to the OpenAPI Specification where the API is described fully.
+You can then use the API as you normally would, or you can use one of the provided clients, in [Java](/client) or [TypeScript](/client-ts), to access the API more easily.